Wolven531/AWillWebApp/README.md

 ![localhost HTTPS security exception](/repo_images/invalid_cert.png)

-Make sure to add `https://localhost:5001` to the machines trusted list of exceptions, otherwise the site will be unusable (screenshot below is from Firefox).
+Make sure to add `https://localhost:5001` to the trusted list of exceptions for that machine, otherwise the site will be unusable on that machine (screenshot below is from Firefox).

 ![add cert exception](/repo_images/add_cert_exception.png)